osneo/oooii/bin/BuildTools/Readme.txt

-This folder contains prebuilt versions of software maintained by this very build system.
-We could just build all tools before subsequent steps and have it point to its own build, but because debug builds are so much slower than release builds - this special-case is made.
+This folder contains prebuilt versions of software that is also built by this very system, but since it is used in the system it is provided as pre-built binaries.
+Doing so shields against a bad build where because of the error the build itself cannot complete and also allows the use of faster release-built binaries even in debug builds.